The Great Plains SPCA has found a solution to the influx of kittens during spring months: Put them to work.

 These cuddly co-workers might also boost productivity.
 Research shows that looking at cute animal photos can improve work performance.

-Cats could also be good for employee health — at least for those workers who aren’t allergic to them.
+Cats could also be good for human health — at least for those workers who aren’t allergic to them.
 Studies show the animals lower blood pressure and lower the risk of strokes and heart attacks.

 "It's a great way for people to enjoy the benefits of companionship while they're at work," Thomas said.